 This is the starting point for any MBI student about to begin the graduation project.
 For questions that are not covered here, send an e-mail to the graduation coordinator (Dr. Fabiano Dalpiaz).
-Also, you can join the Slack channel using your UU (student) e-mail address.

 The MBI Graduation Project is split into a 15EC project proposal phase (INFOMMBI1) and a 25EC thesis phase (INFOMMBI2).
 The thesis project takes about 8 months: 40EC are gained through the the two phases, and 4EC through the MBI Colloquium.
 The set up phase that is necessary to arrange your project is excluded from the EC count.